 How should the data be interpreted and understood?
 How can the data be used to support the narrative?
-Messenger Who is knowledgeable, trustworthy and seen as credible among peers to be a spokesperson?
-Who has the skills to effectively communicate the message?
-Who has direct experience of the shared concern or desired change?
-Who has no perceived or actual conflicts of interest or biases that can distract from the message?
-Tip: Advocates can be spokespersons, but only if they are perceived to have an authentic vested interest in the shared cause.
-Visuals and images What images can be used to reinforce the message?
-Tip: Avoid stock images - they may promote stereotypes or distractions from the key concepts.
+Messenger Who is the person (or people) who is/are knowledgeable, trustworthy and seen as credible among peers to be a spokesperson?
+Who is the person who has the skills to effectively communicate the message?
+Who is the person who has direct experience of the shared concern or desired change?
+Who is the person who has no perceived or actual conflicts of interest or biases that can distract from the message?
+(Tip: Advocates can be spokespersons, but only if they are perceived to have an authentic vested interest in the shared cause).
+Visuals or images What images can be used to reinforce the message?
+(Tip: Avoid stock images as they may promote stereotyping or distractions from the key concepts).
 Are there images available that convey the shared concern or desired change, the optimism for the power of change, and the solution?
-Tip: Consider the sequence of images to tell the story, emphasizing cause and effect.
+(Tip: Consider the sequence of images to tell the story and emphasize cause and effect).
 Is the layout considered?
-Is it clear and readable?
-Tip: Images in the center of a page emphasize the importance.
-Are there images available of leaders, icons or cultural symbols?
-Tip: Use images of these individuals attending an event for the change to signify its importance.
+(Tip: Images in the center of a page emphasize importance).
+Are there images available of leaders, icons, or cultural symbols?
+(Tip: Use images of these individuals attending an event for the change to signify its importance).
 Are there images that convey the complexity or scope of the shared concern or desired change?
-Tip: Use images of these individuals attending an event for the change to signify its importance.
-Are there images that convey the complexity or
+(Tip: Avoid images of one person only as this may not align with the scope of the problem and may suggest the problem is limited or isolated to only a few people).

-Tip: Avoid images of one person only.
-This could suggest that the problem is limited or isolated to only a few people.
-It also might not align with the full scope of the problem.
-Metaphors, analogies or familiar theories In cases where the shared concern or desired change is new, complex or abstract, is there a metaphor, analogy or simple theory that will support understanding and reasoning?
-Tip: Choose a metaphor carefully in terms of the audience and the broader context, such as patient safety.
-Be mindful of the meaning or interpretation of a metaphor and make sure they align with the message of the frame.
-Tone - the style, manner, philosophy and mood Does the message have a non-partisan, impartial tone?
-Is the shared concern or desired change explained with root causes highlighted and possible solutions offered?
-Tip: Avoid politicizing shared concerns.
-People listen and respond differently when perspectives seek to divide a concern.
+Metaphors, analogies, or familiar theories In cases where the shared concern or desired change is new, complex, and/or abstract, is there a metaphor, analogy, or simple theory that will support understanding and reasoning?
+(Tip: Choose a metaphor carefully in terms of the audience and the broader context, such as patient safety.
+Be mindful of the meaning or interpretation of a metaphor and make sure they align with the message of the frame).
+Tone - the style, manner, philosophy and mood Does the message have a non-partisan, impartial tone (i.e., the shared concern or desired change is explained, its root causes are highlighted and possible solutions are offered)?
+(Tip: Avoid politicizing shared concerns as people listen and respond differently when perspectives seek to divide a concern).
 Does the message inadvertently suggest or communicate a political undertone?
-Tip: Promote a "can-do" attitude, sharing values of inclusivity and emphasizing the greater good for all.
+(Tip: Promote an attitude of 'can-do' and values of inclusivity and the greater good for all).